Raiders Learn to Play

 Volunteer Coaches

 Our program depends on adults willing to volunteer their time to help the kids learn to play the great game of hockey.
 We encourage new volunteers to help us each year.
-Experienced Raider coaches will plan and lead the sessions and assist in training new coaches.
+Experienced Raiders coaches will plan and lead the sessions and assist in training new coaches.
 If you would like to volunteer, please email nickdurso.raiders@gmail.com.
 No previous hockey experience is necessary, although the ability to stand up and move around on skates is beneficial.
-Minimum requirements include:
+Minimum requirements include and are not limited to:

 Additional Resources

-For more information, contact Learn to Play Director Nick Durso at nickdurso.raiders@gmail.com
+For more information, contact Learn to Play Director Kari Walker at kariwalkerraiders@gmail.com.

 Spring 2025